-- 4 This attachment contains the RCRA Contingency Plan prepared in accordance with the - 5 Resource Conservation and Recovery Act (RCRA) requirements codified in 20.4.1.500 New - 6 Mexico Administrative Code (NMAC) (incorporating 40 CFR Part 264, Subpart D), "Contingency - 7 Plan and Emergency Procedures."
-The purpose of this document is to define responsibilities - and to describe the coordination of activities necessary to minimize hazards to human health - and the environment from fires, explosions, or any sudden or non-sudden release of hazardous - waste, or hazardous waste constituents to air, soil, or surface water (20.4.1.500 NMAC - (incorporating 40 CFR §264.51 [a])).
-This plan consists of descriptions of emergency responses - specific to contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste and - site-generated hazardous waste handled at the WIPP facility.
+- 4 This attachment contains the RCRA Contingency Plan prepared in accordance with the - 5 Resource Conservation and Recovery Act (RCRA) requirements codified in 20.4.1.300 New - 6 Mexico Administrative Code (NMAC) (incorporating Title 40 of the Code of Federal Regulations - 7 (CFR) Part 262, Subpart M) and 20.4.1.500 NMAC (incorporating 40 CFR Part 264, Subpart D), - 8 "Contingency Plan and Emergency Procedures."
+The purpose of this document is to define - 9 responsibilities and to describe the coordination of activities necessary to minimize hazards to - human health and the environment from fires, explosions, or any sudden or non-sudden release - of hazardous waste, or hazardous waste constituents to air, soil, or surface water in accordance - with 20.4.1.300 NMAC (incorporating 40 CFR §262.260(a)) and 20.4.1.500 NMAC - (incorporating 40 CFR §264.51 (a)).
+This plan consists of descriptions of emergency responses - specific to contact-handled (CH) and remote-handled (RH) transuranic (TRU) mixed waste and - site-generated hazardous waste handled at the WIPP facility. - Pursuant to 20.4.1.300 NMAC (incorporating 40 CFR §262.262(b)), the Permittees ensure that - a copy of the Quick Reference Guide to the WIPP Facility RCRA Contingency Plan is - maintained on file at the facility and is available to the emergency response organizations listed - in Section D-2a, Emergency Response Personnel, and Section D-9, Location of the RCRA - 20 Contingency Plan and Plan Revision.
+Whenever the RCRA Contingency Plan is revised, the - 21 Permittees will update, if necessary, the quick reference guide and redistribute it in accordance - with 20.4.1.300 NMAC (incorporating 40 CFR §262.262(c)).

-14 D-1 Scope and Applicability
+23 D-1 Scope and Applicability

-- The regulated units at the WIPP facility subject to this permit include the hazardous waste - management units (HWMUs) including the Waste Handling Building (WHB) Container Storage - Unit (i.e., WHB Unit) and the Parking Area Container Storage Unit (i.e., Parking Area Unit), - and the hazardous waste disposal units (HWDUs) in the underground disposal panels. - Pursuant to 20.4.1.500 NMAC (incorporating 40 CFR §264.51(b)), owners/operators of - treatment, storage, and disposal facilities are required to have formal contingency plans in place - that describe actions that facility personnel will take in response to any fire, explosion, or - release of hazardous waste or hazardous waste constituents which could threaten human - health or the environment.
-The contingency plan must meet the requirements of NMAC - 24 20.4.1.500 NMAC (incorporating 40 CFR Part 264, Subpart D).
-The provisions of the RCRA - 25 Contingency Plan apply to HWDUs in the underground waste disposal panels, HWMUs in the - WHB Unit and the Parking Area Unit, the Waste Shaft, and supporting TRU mixed waste - 27 handling areas.
-These areas are shown in Figures D-1 through D-3. - The WIPP facility is a large quantity generator of hazardous waste pursuant to 20.4.1.300 - 29 NMAC (incorporating 40 CFR Part 262, "Standards for Generators of Hazardous Waste"). - 30 20.4.1.300 NMAC (incorporating 40 CFR §262.34(a)(4), which references 40 CFR Part 265, - Subpart D) requires that a contingency plan be in place that describes actions that facility - personnel will take in response to any fire, explosion, or release of hazardous waste or - hazardous waste constituents which could threaten human health or the environment.
-The - provisions of the RCRA Contingency Plan also apply to the Hazardous Waste Staging Areas for - site-generated hazardous waste, which are located in Buildings 474A and 474B on the surface, - as shown in Figure D-1, and in the underground at S550/E140. - Wastes may also be generated at the WIPP facility as a direct result of managing the TRU and - TRU mixed wastes received from the off-site generators.
-Throughout the remainder of this plan, - this waste is referred to as "derived waste."
-Derived waste will be placed in the rooms in - 40 HWDUs along with the TRU mixed waste for disposal.
-Every reasonable effort to minimize the - amount of derived waste, while providing for the health and safety of personnel, will be made.
+- 24 The regulated units at the WIPP facility subject to this permit include the hazardous waste - 25 management units (HWMUs) including the Waste Handling Building (WHB) Container Storage - Unit (i.e., WHB Unit) and the Parking Area Container Storage Unit (i.e., Parking Area Unit), - 27 and the hazardous waste disposal units (HWDUs) in the underground disposal panels. - Pursuant to 20.4.1.500 NMAC (incorporating 40 CFR §264.51(a)), owners/operators of - treatment, storage, and disposal facilities are required to have formal contingency plans in place - that describe actions that facility personnel will take in response to any fire, explosion, or - release of hazardous waste or hazardous waste constituents which could threaten human - health or the environment.
+The contingency plan must meet the requirements of NMAC - 20.4.1.500 NMAC (incorporating 40 CFR Part 264, Subpart D).
+The provisions of the RCRA - 34 Contingency Plan apply to HWDUs in the underground waste disposal panels, HWMUs in the - 35 WHB Unit and the Parking Area Unit, the Waste Shaft, and supporting TRU mixed waste - handling areas.
+These areas are shown in Figures D-1 through D-3. - 37 The WIPP facility is a large quantity generator of hazardous waste pursuant to 20.4.1.300 - NMAC (incorporating 40 CFR Part 262, "Standards Applicable to Generators of Hazardous - Waste").
+20.4.1.300 NMAC (incorporating 40 CFR §262.261(a)) requires that a contingency - 40 plan be in place that describes actions that facility personnel will take in response to any fire. - explosion, or release of hazardous waste or hazardous waste constituents which could threaten - human health or the environment.
+The provisions of the RCRA Contingency Plan also apply to - the site-generated hazardous waste accumulation areas (both the central accumulation areas